 The University understands that some Complainants may seek confidentiality with respect to a report of sexual harassment, including requesting that they not be identified to the Respondent.
 Due to the usually private nature of these actions and the need to ensure a fair process for all involved, the University may not be able to pursue charges of sexual harassment unless the Complainant is willing to be identified.
 However, in cases where there is a witness to the alleged violation, or in cases where pursuing the case is necessary to protect the University community, the University reserves the right to pursue a case to its conclusion.
 If the Complainant requests confidentiality or that a report not be pursued, the University will evaluate the request for confidentiality considering its obligation to maintain a safe campus environment for all.
-While rare, the University may determine that the Complainant's request for confidentiality cannot be complied with fully.
-The goal is to provide the Complainant with as much control over the process as possible, while balancing the University's obligation to protect its community.
+While rare, the University may determine that the Complainant with as much control over the process as possible, while balancing the University's obligation to protect its community.
 The Title IX Coordinator, in consultation with other University officials, will make the determination.